Elementary School Addition Algorithm

 in the software model.
 The space complexity is proportional to the

 number of gates used.
-We need an AND
+We need an AND gate for each bit, so

-the space complexity is O(n)
+the space complexity is O(n).

 Elementary School Adder